 So, if Bookstagrammers are influencing purchases, my position is why shouldn’t they be earning money from it?!
 Personally, as the requests I received to review books grew, so did my stress about how much I could take on for someone else without seeing a return for my most precious commodity — my time — other than a book I could technically borrow from the library for free, trade with a friend, etc., with no strings attached.
 I’m hearing the same from many of my fellow Bookstagram friends.

 My boundaries: I no longer EVER agree to promote a work only “because I feel bad.”
-And I personally do not see myself agreeing to do unpaid work where a middleman is involved (like a PR company).
-My position is that, if there’s money to pay the PR middleman, there should be money to pay the influencer or blogger who has cultivated the relevant audience and maintains the community on a daily basis through content and engagement.
+And I personally do not agree to do unpaid work where a middleman is involved (like a PR company).
+My position is that, if there’s money to pay the PR middleman, there should be money to pay the influencer or blogger who has cultivated the relevant audience and maintains the community on a daily basis through content and engagement, as well as money and time.

 How To: Can Bookstagrammers Make Money?

-And even if you don’t think you have the time to put in, keep in mind you are likely already spending a lot of time and effort on Bookstagram already without getting paid.
-In order to make the most of your time, I suggest that you instead think about how to re-adjust the time you already spend on Instagram so that it may provide some return on your investment — not necessarily add more to your to-do list.
+And even if you don’t think you have the time to put into book influencing, keep in mind you are likely already spending a lot of time and effort on Bookstagram already without getting paid.
+In order to make the most of your time, I suggest that book influencers instead think about how to re-adjust the time you already spend on Instagram so that it may provide some return on your investment — not necessarily add more to your to-do list.
 I have done this myself by posting less, not using Instagram during the day, removing notifications from my phone, etc.

-Now, FINALLY, below are some options for how Bookstagrammers can make money on Instagram:
+Now, FINALLY, below are some options for how to make money from Bookstagram.

 I have seen a lot of Bookstagrammers host book sales for used books (other than ARCs, which are not for re-sale) on their Instagram pages and use Venmo or Paypal for payment.